 Entertainment 'Obit' at Tribeca Film Festival: Vanessa Gould talks NYC Vanessa Gould is the director of "Obit," which is premiering at the 2016 Tribeca Film Festival on April 17, 2016.
 Photo Credit: Joseph Moran By amNY.com staff Updated April 16, 2016 9:01 AM Print Share fbShare Tweet Email Vanessa Gould is the director of "Obit," a documentary feature that goes behind the scenes at The New York Times to show the process of obituary writing.
 The film premieres at the Tribeca Film Festival at 3 p.m.
 April 17 at Bow Tie Cinemas Chelsea, 260 W. 23rd St. (For repeat screenings of "Obit," and all events at Tribeca, check the full schedule at tribecafilm.com.)
 What does the Tribeca Film Festival mean to you?
 Great movies in the best city in the world Has New York City inspired your work in any way?
 In the portrayal of the obit writers at the Times, we actually did a lot of thinking about the hustle and bustle of the city below.
 It informed lighting, edit decisions and sound design of the film.
 We wanted viewers to have a faint awareness of it.
 What’s your favorite restaurant in NYC?
 I'm easy and happy almost anywhere.
 Yellow cab, Uber or subway?
 Subway, always fastest.
 Why should Tribeca audiences see your film/project?
 Thinking about obits is a good thing!
-By amNY.com staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By amNY.com staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.